angeria/bitsek/README.md

     program (initpb, initbc, initus)
 ```

-_program_ handles the interactive I/O loop so to speak. _menu_ prints out a menu of options and asks the user for some _action_.
-It then delegates the _action_ to the correct subfunction and the program continues from there.
+_program_ handles the interactive I/O loop so to speak.
+Firstly, _menu_ prints a menu of options and asks the user for some _action_. _program_ then delegates the _action_ to the correct subfunction and the program continues from there.

 ```haskell
 program :: (Block, Blockchain, [User]) -> IO b